Stacy-Martin/Team-Profile-Generator/README.md

 ~~~

 ## Usage
 First open the applications directory in the terminal and install the necessary dependencies.
-Then begin inputting user data by entering  ` node . `.
+Then begin inputting user data by entering  ` node . ` in your bash.
 After all employee prompts are complete, the HTML file will be generated and ready for use.

 ## License
 This project is licensed under the [License: Unlicense](http://unlicense.org/) license.